 All the same, the staff of the RHCJC seek a higher standard.
 “We want people to come here voluntarily,” says Amanda Berman, the Center’s program director, referring to the community services available.
 “If you start from that premise, you have to create an environment where people feel comfortable, welcomed, and can navigate the space.”
 There’s a staffed information window on the first floor and loads of resource boards.
 Proper signage is printed professionally on plastic poster boards in Spanish and English, with consistent colors and design to help with wayfinding.
 In the intake room, where potential clients wait to be evaluated by social workers, there are water and snacks, and a TV that plays movies.
 Even the holding cells have signs to orient detainees, posing and answering simple but essential questions, such as: “Where am I?”; “Why am I waiting?”; and “When will I get food?”
 Berman says that this kind of basic consideration goes a long way in making people feel like they are treated with respect.
 “There’s an air of transparency, optimism, and hope.”

 Located on the shore of Lake Superior in northern Ontario, the Thunder Bay Consolidated Courthouse, which opened in 2014, takes the idea of a community court, integrates it with mainstream justice operations, and inflects it with the region’s historic culture.
-One six-story glass-and-stone building holds Ontario’s Superior Court, its Court of Justice, various social services, and the province’s first Aboriginal Settlement Conference Suite, specifically designed according to the justice traditions of the Indigenous community.
+The six-story glass-and-stone building, designed by Toronto-based Adamson Associates, holds Ontario’s Superior Court, its Court of Justice, various social services, and the province’s first Aboriginal Settlement Conference Suite, specifically designed according to the justice traditions of the Indigenous community.

 To create the Aboriginal Settlement Suite, the state justice system partnered with the Indigenous Friendship Centre, a forty-year-old charitable organization that serves the region’s Indigenous community.
 Aboriginal Canadians, contending with historic abuse and present poverty, make up only three percent of the population but account for one in four admissions to correctional services.
 In its own facilities, the Centre offers services like health and wellness support, including addiction recovery programs, and education and employment training; its justice program, known as the Indigenous People’s Court (IPC), makes its home in the Aboriginal Settlement Suite.